codefordenver/encorelink/README.md

 understanding and debugging what is happening in the app as a user interacts with the client.

 The [Chrome version of the plugin can be found here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

+## React Storybook

+We have integrated [React Storybook](https://getstorybook.io) for development of React components in isolation independent of having to wire up data from the app.

+To run react storybook, run `npm run storybook`
+This will start storybook running at http://localhost:6006

+Stories are defined for components in [client/stories/index.js](client/stories/index.js).
+For docs on how to write stories see the [storybook docs](https://getstorybook.io/docs/react-storybook/basics/writing-stories).